 The General Assembly begins on the second Wednesday in January of each year and runs through mid-April.
 The session lasts for 90 consecutive calendar days.
 The final day of session is called "Sine Die."

-President Bogomolny travels to Annapolis regularly during the legislative session to meet with state legislators to fully represent the University of Baltimore and its needs, priorities and accomplishments.
+The president travels to Annapolis regularly during the legislative session to meet with state legislators to fully represent the University of Baltimore and its needs, priorities and accomplishments.
 The president delivers testimony on key issues affecting the University, including the University's budget request.
 He works with the USM Board of Regents, the chancellor, other USM presidents, the Governor's Office and the Maryland Higher Education Commission on Maryland's higher education issues.
-Visit the President's Testimony page for previous testimony and further information.
+Visit the Publications page for previous testimony and further information.

-President Bogomolny is the University's official representative to the General Assembly.
-Ms. Anita Thomas, vice president for government and community relations, serves as the University's liaison to state legislators in Annapolis and the University's federal representatives.
+The president is the University's official representative to the General Assembly.
+Anita Harewood, vice president for government and community relations, serves as the University's liaison to state legislators in Annapolis and the University's federal representatives.